mologie/meteor-typescript/README.md

 > [TypeScript](http://www.typescriptlang.org/) is a language for application-scale JavaScript.
 TypeScript adds optional types, classes, and modules to JavaScript.
 TypeScript supports tools for large-scale JavaScript applications for any browser, for any host, on any OS.
 TypeScript compiles to readable, standards-based JavaScript.

 This package provides TypeScript support for Meteor.
-It features various caching mechasnisms which enable fast incremental builds.
+It features various caching mechanisms which enable fast incremental builds.

 *Bundled TypeScript version: 1.4.1*